 Oiling is a great option to keep your hair hydrated and healthy.
 Coconut oil or olive can be good for your hair.
 Massage your hair with your choice of hair oil and leave it overnight.
 Coconut oil forms a protective barrier around your hair shaft.
 In the morning, wash your hair with shampoo and follow it up with a conditioner.

-1. Buy a good quality hair bleach kit over the counter.
+1. A good quality over-the-counter hair bleach kit.

 2. Choose a hair level before buying the product.